eleddy/base-buildout/README.rst

    a production deploy.
  * Easy to clean up: no more guessing which files are deletable and which ones aren't.
 If its not in deploy, they are all on the hitlist
+ * supervisor: stays in its own little box.
+It messes things UP!

 ====